markwsutton/AirQualityProject/README.md

 •	We began with the question, “How have COVID-19 lockdowns impacted pollution?”

-•	After looking at several other potential proxies for pollution (waste, energy use, and water) we settled on using the Air Quality Index (AQI) o	The AQI was clearly the best data set to use, as it is global and measured multiple times a day o	We pulled our data from the Air Quality Open Data Platform
+•	After looking at several other potential proxies for pollution (waste, energy use, and water) we settled on using the Air Quality Index (AQI)
+    - The AQI was clearly the best data set to use, as it is global and measured multiple times a day
+    - We pulled our data from the Air Quality Open Data Platform

 •	Research questions:
     o	What is the best way to measure air quality and how it changed during COVID-19 lockdowns?